-Learn how to create contracts professionally by using the instructions below as your reference.
+Learn how to create Service contracts professionally by using the instructions below as your reference.
 Whether you're an independent or freelance employee or a professional consultant, these instructions are guaranteed to help you create useful contracts for all purposes.

 Regardless of the file format, the first thing that you should do when creating contracts is to know who the other party is.
-In this step, you should gather more details about them besides their name and their organization, you should also know about the nature of their employment.
-Additionally, you might want to consider whether their agency's sales may affect your agreement.
+In this step, you should gather more details about them besides their name and their organization, and you should also know about the nature of their employment.
+Additionally, you might want to consider whether their agency's sales may affect your contract agreement.
 Take note of whatever information you can gather before entering into negotiations with them.

 After getting enough information about the other party, you can meet up with them and make the necessary negotiations.
 During this time, you can start sharing your own expectations and also get the other party's side of the story.
-Do this politely and professionally, the end result of the negotiation is to come up with terms that both of you can agree on.
+Do this politely and professionally; the end result of the negotiation is to come up with terms that both of you can agree on.
 While in the negotiating phase, it might be best to keep things documented.

 If you took down notes during your negotiations with the other party, this is where you can make use of those documented details.
 Write a draft of the contract's content and refer to your notes for useful keywords.
 As much as possible, try not to be too wordy with your simple contract, make it concise and comprehensible to minimize the risk of committing errors, but also make sure not to leave out useful information.